libp2p/go-libp2p-resource-manager/README.md

   changes.
 That is, existing applications should be oblivious of the resource manager and transparently obtain limits which protect it from resource exhaustion and OOM conditions.
-- On the same time, the design must support opt-in resource usage accounting for applications who want to explicitly utilize the facilities of the system to inform about and constrain their own resource usage.
+- At the same time, the design must support opt-in resource usage accounting for applications who want to explicitly utilize the facilities of the system to inform about and constrain their own resource usage.